 4.

-The IC is responsible to evaluate or “size up” the situation and activate other roles in NHICS as needed to effectively manage the emergency.
+The IC is responsible to evaluate or “size up” the situation and activate other roles in LTCICS as needed to effectively manage the emergency.

 Information Sharing

 If our facility is impacted by an emergency, we will communicate our: 1) current situation, 2) response activities and 3) resource needs, if any, to the LA County Department of Public Health, Health Facilities Inspection Division, unless otherwise instructed.
 If unable to do so, or if directed by appropriate authorities, we may provide situational information to the Medical and Health Operational Area Coordination Program (MHOAC Program) though the use of the ReddiNet Facility Assessment Poll or the emergency phone number for the county.
 The following information will be provided via ReddiNet: